Harvey: Too poor to flee the hurricane

 By the time the twentieth Century had dawned, a railway had turned into bringing in travelers too.

-They still come, spending time and money boating and birdwatching, with ornithologists keen to peer whooping cranes and hummingbirds.
+They still come, spending time and money boating and birdwatching, with ornithologists keen to peer at whooping cranes and hummingbirds.

-But their cash does now not seem to have carried out lots of the people of the port or its wooded suburbs.
+But their cash does not seem to have carried out lots of the people of the port or its wooded suburbs.

 “Hardscrabble” is the word Americans use to describe a place like Rockport.
 It is overwhelmingly white (88.7% on the closing census in 2010) and voted decisively for Donald Trump in the 2016 presidential election.